Sino-Indian border dispute: Background

+The territorial disputes between the two countries result from the historical consequences of colonialism in Asia and the lack of clear historical boundary demarcations.
+There was one historical attempt to set a proposed boundary, the McMahon Line, by the United Kingdom during the 1913–1914 Simla Convention.
+The Republic of China rejected the proposed boundary.
+The unresolved dispute over the boundary became contentious after India gained its independence and the People's Republic of China was established.
+The disputed borders are complicated by the lack of administrative presence in the disputed areas, which are remote.

+Disagreements also result from the fact that the Line of Actual Control has never been distinctly demarcated, with China and India often disagreeing over its precise location.

 Aksai Chin

 From the area's lowest point on the Karakash River at about 14000 ft to the glaciated peaks up to 22500 ft above sea level, Aksai Chin is a desolate, largely uninhabited area.
 It covers an area of about 37244 km2.
 The desolation of this area meant that it had no significant human importance other than ancient trade routes crossing it, providing brief passage during summer for caravans of yaks from Xinjiang and Tibet.

 One of the earliest treaties regarding the boundaries in the western sector was issued in 1842 following the Dogra–Tibetan War.
 The Sikh Empire of the Punjab region had annexed Ladakh into the state of Jammu in 1834.
 In 1841, they invaded Tibet with an army.
-Chinese forces defeated the Sikh army and in turn entered Ladakh and besieged Leh.
-After being checked by the Sikh forces, the Chinese and the Sikhs signed a treaty in September 1842, which stipulated no transgressions or interference in the other country's frontiers.
+Tibetan forces defeated the Sikh army and in turn entered Ladakh and besieged Leh.
+After being checked by the Sikh forces, the Tibetan and the Sikhs signed the Treaty of Chushul in September 1842, which stipulated no transgressions or interference in the other country's frontiers.
 The British defeat of the Sikhs in 1846 resulted in transfer of sovereignty over Ladakh to the British, and British commissioners attempted to meet with Chinese officials to discuss the border they now shared.
 However, both sides were sufficiently satisfied that a traditional border was recognised and defined by natural elements, and the border was not demarcated.
 The boundaries at the two extremities, Pangong Lake and Karakoram Pass, were reasonably well-defined, but the Aksai Chin area in between lay largely undefined.